6 Reasons To Love Indians Baseball

-For us Cleveland baseball fans, hope springs eternal in 2018.
+For us Indians baseball fans, hope springs eternal in 2018.
 How could it not?
-After all, our formidable lineup includes steely pitching ace Corey Kluber—who won his second Cy Young Award in 2017—and Silver Slugger-winning superstars José Ramírez and Francisco Lindor.
+After all, our formidable lineup includes steely pitching ace Corey Kluber - who won his second Cy Young Award in 2017 - and Silver Slugger-winning superstars Josè Ramírez and Francisco Lindor.

 However, Indians baseball offers a lot more than entertaining gameplay.
-Here are six more reasons why we're so stoked that baseball is returning to the corner of Ontario and Carnegie.
+Here are six more reasons why we're so stoked that baseball is booming at the corner of Ontario and Carnegie.

 2. Belly Up to the (Corner) Bar

-Although Opening Day is sold out, single tickets to the other 80 Indians home games are currently on sale via the Indians' website.
+Single tickets to the Indians 80 home games are currently on sale via the Indians' website.
 One of the team's best deals remains the $15 standing-room-only District Ticket.
 Not only is the first drink on the house, but these ticket-holders are then encouraged to hang out at the two-story, right field Corner Bar, which boasts dozens of delicious local and craft beers, as well as unparalleled camaraderie.

 3. Promo Paradise

-Although the Indians' 2018 roster looks a little different than 2017's model—reliever Bryan Shaw left via free agency, outfielder Michael Brantley is still recovering from an ankle injury and Danny Salazar's shoulder is keeping him out of the starting rotation—the team's solid core of pitchers and hitters remains intact.
-In even better news, Jason Kipnis had an injury-plagued 2017 season, but is leading the Cactus League in dingers during spring training.
-A "Kip Comeback" is good news for us—and bad news for opposing pitchers.
+Although the Indians' 2018 roster looks a little different than 2017's model - reliever Bryan Shaw and infielder Carlos Santana left via free agency, and injuries are keeping some of our fiercest pitchers on the sidelines - the team's solid core of pitchers and hitters remains intact.
+In even better news, Michael Brantley, who was plagued by an ankle injury, is back in fine hitting form.
+Couple that with Josè Ramírez's slugging power, and it's good news for us - and bad news for opposing pitchers.

 6. No Roster Drama

-The Indians had a relatively quiet off-season.
-They exercised the 2018 contracts on pitcher Josh Tomlin and outfielder Michael Brantley, and signed a slew of players—including former outfielder Rajai Davis—to minor league contracts.
-Expect the biggest changes in the bullpen, which is still taking shape as of early March.
+With the exception of a few departures, the Indians had a relatively quiet off-season.
+They exercised the 2018 contracts on pitcher Josh Tomlin and outfielder Michael Brantley, and brought back former outfielder Rajai Davis.
+Expect that this continuity will lead to great things once the weather turns cooler and October (read: the postseason) looms.